 Some patients need rehabilitation to get stronger after leaving the hospital.
 The case manager can give you the names and numbers of places covered by the patient’s insurance.
 You can visit them to see which one you think is best for the patient.
 The case manager will give the insurance company and other healthcare providers the information they need.

-If you have any questions or concerns about insurance issues, talk with the case manager or contact Patient Financial Services at 212-639-8242.Back to top
+If you have any questions or concerns about insurance issues, talk with the case manager or contact Patient Billing at 646-227-3378.Back to top

 Preparing for Hospital Discharge